Update 10/10/2025: We are OPEN to submissions.

 We publish across many genres, including speculative (science fiction, fantasy, slipstream, and horror) and literary fiction.
 For more information on the type of stories we enjoy, please read a few issues and check out our "What We're Looking For" page.

-SUBMISSION CAP: To keep our response time as expeditious as possible, this submission form will close when we reach 400 submissions.
+SUBMISSION CAP: To keep our response time as expeditious as possible, this submission form will close when we reach 800 submissions.
+We may raise the submission cap if we find that we are able to take in additional stories.

 FORMATTING: Please format your submission in a double-spaced, 12pt Times New Roman or similar font (we prefer not to read in Courier), with standard 1" margins and black font on an unadorned, white background.
 No PDF submissions.
 No Images and no graphics.